-Prime supplies automatic event loggers for the system and the network.
+Rev. 22.0 PRIMOS has automatic event loggers for the system and the network.
 An event logger is a software utility that automatically records information about significant system or network events.
 Events that are logged include cold starts, machine checks, disk errors, and network link problems.
-The output from these loggers can be useful in tracking problems, especially those problems that develop or worsen over time.
+The output from these loggers is recorded in two event log files, one for system events and one for network events.
+These files can be useful in tracking problems, especially those problems that develop or worsen over time.

-Event Logging at Rev. 21.0
+Event Logging at Rev. 22.0

-At Rev. 21.0, the new PRIMOS Distributed System Management (DSM) utility handles event logging plus many other system management services.
+Since Rev. 21.0, a new PRIMOS utility, Distributed Systems Management (DSM), handles event logging plus many other system management services.
 Among other things, the command START\DSM activates the logging of both system and network events.
 The command is valid only from the supervisor terminal.
+The command is in the PRIMOS.COMI.TEMPLATE file that you customize to make your system's PRIMOS.COMI file.